+One of King David’s most poignant prayers came after one of his greatest mistakes.
 “Do not cast me away from Your presence,” he prayed, “and do not take Your Holy Spirit from me” (Psalm 51:11).

 In fact, the place offers hope for all of us.

-Mount Zion—Misnomers that Stuck
+Mount Zion and Misnomers that Stuck

 - They mistook the Western Hill for biblical “Mount Zion,” and so the hill, the gate, and the “Tower of David,” all have wrong names that have stuck.

-I made my way south beside the beautiful, century-old Dormition Abbey.
-Its massive white stones and cone-shaped dome dwarfed the small building in which lies “David’s Tomb,” another misnomer.
-David’s tomb actually rests somewhere in the City of David (1 Kings 2:10; Nehemiah 3:16; Acts 2:29).
+- South of the beautiful, century-old Dormition Abbey—with its massive white stones and cone-shaped dome—a small building bears another misnomer.
+“David’s Tomb” actually rests somewhere in the City of David (1 Kings 2:10; Nehemiah 3:16; Acts 2:29).

 “David’s Tomb” and the Upper Room Share Square Footage

 Here Byzantines honored both David and James as the Jewish and Christian founders of Jerusalem.
-James’ church is located in the Armenian Quarter, but David’s tomb is commemorated at this location—where the “Church of Mount Sion” was.
+James’ church is located in the nearby Armenian Quarter, but David’s tomb is commemorated at this location—where the “Church of Mount Sion” was.

-- Christians since the first century have venerated this site as the Upper Room where Jesus celebrated the Passover and Last Supper with His disciples (see Biblical Archaeology Review, 16:03, May/June 1990).
+Archaeological remains date back to the second century, a time when it would have been difficult and risky for Christians to congregate in this place—unless they had a good reason.
+“Church of Mount Sion” is a first-century synagogue that faces the Church of the Holy Sepulchre—not the Temple Mount.
+As such, the building reflects the beliefs of the early Jewish Christians.
+Christians since the first century have venerated this site as the Upper Room where Jesus celebrated the Passover and Last Supper with His disciples (see Biblical Archaeology Review, 16:03, May/June 1990).

 - If the archaeology and tradition bear true, this is the Upper Room where Jesus gave hope that the New Covenant would begin by the shedding of His blood (Luke 22:20).

 Hope for David and for Us

-After leaving the Upper Room that day, I paused again at the “David’s Tomb.”
-I reflected on how the New Covenant provides the final means for answering David’s prayer for forgiveness and the permanence of the Holy Spirit in our lives.
+I like how the Upper Room and “David’s Tomb” share the same footprint.
+The New Covenant provides the final means for answering David’s prayer for forgiveness and the permanence of the Holy Spirit in our lives.

-In fact, this mercy provides the biblical motivation by which we live a life of renewed commitment to God’s Word (Romans 12:1; 1 Peter 1:3).
+In fact, this mercy provides the motivation by which we live a life of renewed commitment to God’s Word (Romans 12:1; 1 Peter 1:3).